Eat more consciously

 Why is it important?

 Today our food gets transported ridiculous distances, often back and forward before eventually ending up in the supermarkets.
 These transports have a severe impact on the environment.
 Most fruits and vegetables does not grow naturally all year around, all though we can find most of them every day in our supermarkets.

 Having this supply requires us to either import a lot of our food from long distances or use a lot of energy to grow them in big green-houses when the climate is not beneficial.
 Either way eating food that is not in season in your area is not sustainable.
 If that was not enough, eating food which is in season is also more nutritious and more delicious.

 How do you do it?

-As mentioned earlier there are different ways to make sure you locally produced food eat after season.
+As mentioned earlier there are different ways to make sure to eat locally produced food after season.
 The perhaps easiest way is to plan your meals depending on what is in season and look for these products which are grown in Sweden, in your regular supermarket.
 You can see here which fruits and veggies are in season in Sweden over the year.